Packaging

 Pricing implications

 Packaging often moves revenue more than price changes.
-Poor bundles can push high-value users into low tiers.
+Poor bundles can push high-value users into low tiers, while over-gated plans can damage trust and reduce upgrade willingness.

 Design principles